 Best Places to Enjoy Ice Skating Near Ottawa

 No Canadian winter is complete without lacing up a pair of skates and gliding through the crisp winter air on an outdoor ice-skating rink.
-As Canada’s capital, Ottawa has tons of great ice-skating options whether you’re a beginner learning the basics, to seasoned skaters with turns, jumps and spins under your belt.
-From vibrant outdoor urban rinks and magical skating trails through the forest, to the largest naturally frozen skating rink in the world, Ottawa is the perfect destination to carve out a picture-perfect winter moment.
-Enjoy the winter season on two blades with our guide to the best places to ice skate in Ottawa.
+Ottawa has lots of great ice-skating options for both beginners learning the basics, to seasoned skaters looking to improve, jumps, spins and turns.
+From vibrant outdoor urban rinks and magical forest skating trails, to the largest naturally frozen skating rink in the world; the Rideau Canal Skateway, Ottawa has it all.
+Enjoy the winter season on two blades with our guide to the best places to ice skate in in the capital region.

 Ottawa Outdoor Ice Skating Rinks